opencv/opencv/modules/imgproc/doc/miscellaneous_transformations.rst

 .. index:: threshold

-cv::threshold
+threshold
 -------------
-.. cfunction:: double threshold( const Mat\& src, Mat\& dst, double thresh,                  double maxVal, int thresholdType )
+.. c:function:: double threshold( const Mat& src, Mat& dst, double thresh,                  double maxVal, int thresholdType )

     Applies a fixed-level threshold to each array element

     :param src: Source array (single-channel, 8-bit of 32-bit floating point)

     :param dst: Destination array; will have the same size and the same type as  ``src``

     :param thresh: Threshold value

     :param maxVal: Maximum value to use with  ``THRESH_BINARY``  and  ``THRESH_BINARY_INV``  thresholding types